guillp/requests_oauth2client/README.md

 Authorization Requests generated by `OAuth2Client.authorization_request()` are instance of the class [`AuthorizationRequest`](https://guillp.github.io/requests_oauth2client/api/#requests_oauth2client.authorization_request.AuthorizationRequest).
-You can also use that class directly to generate your requests, but in that case you need to supply your Authorization Endpoint URI, your `client_id`, `redirect_uri`, etc. You can access every parameter from an `AuthorizationRequest` instance, as well as the generated `code_verifier`, as attributes of this instance.
-Once an Authorization Request URL is generated, it your application responsibility to redirect or otherwise send the user to that URL.
-You may use the `webbrowser` module from Python standard library to do so.
+You can also use that class directly to generate your requests, but in that case you need to supply your Authorization Endpoint URI, your `client_id`, `redirect_uri`, etc. instead of using the default values configured in your [OAuth2Client].
+You can access every parameter from an `AuthorizationRequest` instance, as well as the generated `code_verifier`, as attributes of this instance.
+Once an Authorization Request URL is generated, it is your application responsibility to redirect or otherwise send the user to that URL.
+If your application is a native app, you may use the `webbrowser` module from Python standard library to do so.
+If it is a web app, use your web framework to handle the redirection.

 Here is an example for generating Authorization Requests:

 ```python
 from requests_oauth2client import AuthorizationRequest